Diabetes and Eyesight

-- Most notably, diabetes can result in diabetic retinopathy; an eye disease that affects the blood vessels in the all-important retina.
+- Most significantly, diabetes can result in diabetic retinopathy; an eye illness that affects the capillary in the all-important retina.

-- Overview of Diabetic Retinopathy
+- Introduction Diabetic Retinopathy

 - Signs and Symptoms of Diabetic Retinopathy

-- Causes of Diabetic Retinopathy
+- Reasons For Diabetic Retinopathy

 - Treatment for Diabetic Retinopathy